 ![]() |

-This is the proposed bridge over the intersection of Venice and Sepulveda Blvds., with aerial station to the right.
-It is very congested at peak periods, and would othewise delay trains waiting to turn.
-These bridges and its mile-longer route make this is route around $400 million more expensive and 5 minutes slower.
-(3/26/08 Presentation, slide 22) |
+This is the proposed bridge over the congested intersection of Venice and Sepulveda Blvds., with aerial station to the right.
+These bridges, its mile-longer route, and property takes make this route around $465 million more expensive (2008 $) and 4 minutes slower.
+(Draft EIR Table 6.2-2 and Page 2-36) |

 ![]() |

 Charnock Road Elementary School borders Sepulveda Blvd. as Overland Ave.
 Elementary School borders Overland and Northvale Avenues.
-Whether to grade-separate here has not yet been determined. |
+Tracks would pass here at-grade in the median of Sepulveda Blvd. |

 ![]() |